• Skip to primary navigation

 Conclusion

 Without a stabilizer, whipped cream should be used within a few hours of whipping.
-Using different stabilizers, you can extend the amount of time it will last from 12 hours up to three days.
+Using different stabilizers, you can extend the amount of time it will last from 12 hours up to five days.

 Cream of tartar is my favorite as I find it the easiest to use and it results in a stabilized whipped cream that will last up to three days.
 The most effective stabilizer is gelatin.
 Use it if your dessert is being served outside or on a warm day.